ideaengine-io/tzstats-php-sdk/README.md

 # TzStats

-API for TZstats.com
+API for TZstats.com, useful for viewing information about the Tezos blockchain.

-For more information, please visit [https://github.com/eeyon](https://github.com/eeyon).
+For more information, please visit [https://github.com/ideaengine-io/tzstats-php-sdk](https://github.com/ideaengine-io/tzstats-php-sdk).

 ## Installation & Usage